'We're not talking about beheading anybody': Not all Brits love royals

 LEEDS, England — Plans for a revolution against the British royal family hit a hiccup on a recent sunny morning in the north of England.

-Anti-monarchy campaigners Shaun Iggleden and Nigel Catling are handing out leaflets ahead of Saturday's wedding of Prince Harry and Meghan Markle, when they are accosted.
+Anti-monarchy campaigners Shaun Iggleden and Nigel Catling were handing out leaflets ahead of Saturday's wedding of Prince Harry and Meghan Markle, when they were accosted.

-The dressing down is a common experience for Iggleden and Catling.
+The dressing down has become a common experience for Iggleden and Catling.
 And yet, despite their more vocal opponents, their message is supported by a significant minority across the country.

 Some 17 percent of Brits want to get rid of their monarchy, according to the latest figures from pollster IPSOS Mori.
 That's around 7.8 million people when taken as a percentage of a total voting public of 45 million.